mglt/draft-mglt-ipsecme-ikev2-diet-esp-extension/draft-ietf-ipsecme-ikev2-diet-esp-extension.md

 There are two types of AfRG: 1) AfRG that are specific to a given HCP and 2) generic AfRG.

-This specification defines range_afrg_proposal as a Generic Attribute for Rules Generation to specify that a given AfRG can be selected within a range of value.
+This specification defines range_afrg_proposal as a Generic Attribute for Rules Generation to specify that a given AfRG can be selected within a range of values.

 * Designation: range_afrg_proposal
 * Has Associated Data: YES (AF=0)
-* Attribute Data: Let AfRG_min and AfRG_max the minimum and maximum values of the proposed range, expressed following the Transform Attribute Payload format.
+* Attribute Data: Let AfRG_min and AfRG_max be the minimum and maximum values of the proposed range, expressed following the Transform Attribute Payload format.
 The corresponding Attribute Data is the concatenation of AfRG_min and AfRG_max.

-# Registrating a Header Compression Profile {#sec-reg}
+# Registering a Header Compression Profile {#sec-reg}

-An HCP needs to register a HCP Name in {{tab:hcp-name}}, the specification that describes the operations of the EHCP, as well as the different AfRG.
+An HCP needs to register an HCP Name taken from {{tab:hcp-name}} in {{sec:hcp-name}}, the specification that describes the operations of the EHCP, as well as the different AfRG.
 For each AfRG, the corresponding Attribute Type, the AF value, the Attribute Data and the Default Value MUST be specified.

 # Registration of Diet-ESP EHCP

-This section defines the code points that are needed to agree the AfRG between two IKEv2 peers as described in {{sec-reg}}.
+This section defines the code points that are needed to agree on the AfRG between two IKEv2 peers as described in {{sec-reg}}.

-* HCP Name: "Diet-ESP" as specified in {{tab:hcp-name}}.
+* HCP Name: "Diet-ESP" as specified in {{tab:hcp-name}}, {{sec:hcp-name}}.
-* Specification : {{!I-D.mglt-ipsecme-diet-esp}}
+* Specification : {{!I-D.ietf-ipsecme-diet-esp}}

 The following Attributes for Rules Generation are defined: